The Computerized Lectical Assessment System

 For decades, test developers have attempted to create a generalized electronic scoring system for texts.
 AI-based solutions have made some inroads, but they require huge amounts of text to produce results and aren't yet reliable enough for use in individual assessment.
 Moreover, like the electronic scoring systems now being produced by educational test developers, they measure easily quantified aspects of texts (like vocabulary and punctuation) rather than what we really want to know—whether or not we are providing optimal support for the development of the agile optimally developed minds that are required to thrive in our rapidly changing, crisis-ridden world.

-CLAS is the first computerized developmental scoring system that measures what educators really want to know—how well learners can put their knowledge to work in real-world contexts—reliably enough to be used ethically in individual assessment contexts.
+CLAS is the only computerized developmental scoring system that measures mental development reliably enough to justify its use in individual assessment contexts.
 It's a truly general system that can readily be adapted for use in diverse knowledge domains.
 Rather than measuring whatever aspects of texts are most easily quantified, CLAS measures growth along a well-validated developmental scale called the Lectical Scale.
 Its algorithms are based on a deep study of learning and development involving human expertise and analytics.
-When CLAS produces a score, it tells us where an assessment performance lands on the Lectical Scale, what the score means in terms of the development of a test-taker's understanding of and ability to apply ideas targeted by the assessment in real-world contexts, as well as what the test taker is likely to benefit from learning next.
+When CLAS produces a score, it tells us where an assessment performance lands on the Lectical Scale.

 As of this writing, CLAS algorithms are based on human and computer analysis of more than 50,000 assessments (and growing).
 At its core is the Lectical Dictionary—the world's first developmental dictionary—a constantly evolving curated taxonomy of the development of meanings.
 (More about the Dictionary below.)